First import all python add-ons etc that will be needed later on

 First differentiating then generating series expansion of the function produced.
 The first step is to define the symbols to be used.
 We will use the nearest neighbour distribution to begin with.
 The best output results are found without using print() as shown below.
 If you do use print as in print(Q.doit() ) a code type output is produced and the nice output suppressed.

-# assume sympy already loaded.
+# assume SymPy already loaded.

 n,r = symbols('n, r') # define symbols to use .
-Note also that pi and exp are known by sympy.

 f01 = 4*pi*r**3*n*exp(-4*pi*r**3*n/3)